LappalainenMatias/flutter_isometric_ship_game/README.md

 To solve the correct rendering order, we use painter's algorithm.
 Each game object and region has a ```nearness()``` value which is used for sorting the game objects from the farthest (top of the screen) to the nearest (bottom of the screen).

-The current implentation has some limitations.
-Game objects are either under or above water.
-They cannot be partially under water.
-The painter's algorithm needs improvement when sorthing different size game objects.
-It currently works only when the game objects are close to each other in size.
-Also the painters algorithm does not work correctly if the game objects are overlapping.

 ![map_screenshot.png](readme_images/rendering.png)
 ## Coordinates
 ```IsoCoordinate``` means an isometric coordinate. ```IsoCoordinate``` class does the projection from normal cartesian coordinates to isometric coordinates.